shaseley/abort-signal-any/README.md

 `AbortSignal` currently has a private constructor and `AbortSingal` objects can only be be created indirectly through an `AbortController` or `AbortSignal` factory methods.
-We don't want to change how such existing`AbortSignal`s are constructed, so exposing composition through an `AbortSignal` constructor is not a great conceptual fit since would *only* create composite signals (and not the *constituent* signals).
+We don't want to change how such existing`AbortSignal`s are constructed, so exposing a combinator through an `AbortSignal` constructor is not a great conceptual fit since would *only* create composite signals (and not the *constituent* signals).
 It might make sense if we were subclassing `AbortSignal`, but that is not the approach we take here.

-Exposing signal composition through a factory method is also consistent with how other `AbortSignal`s are created, e.g. `AbortSignal.timeout()`, and is [analogous](#abortsignalracesignals) to `Promises` composition (i.e.
+Exposing a signal combinator through a factory method is also consistent with how other `AbortSignal`s are created, e.g. `AbortSignal.timeout()`, and is [analogous](#abortsignalracesignals) to `Promise` combinators (i.e.
 `Promise.any()`).

 ### Should this work with a single signal?